 WELCOME TO THE SciFM SUMMER SCHOOL

 MICDE recently organized the SciFM conference and had an incredible reception for the event.
-Based on the feedback from that meeting and further discussions with National Lab and academic partners, we are excited to organize the SciFM Summer School from July 8 to July 26.
+Based on the feedback from that meeting and further discussions with National Lab and academic partners, we organized the SciFM Summer School 2024.
 We wish for this to be a recurring event hosted at different locations across the country.
-The first instance is going to be run in parallel at the University of Michigan (UM) and at Argonne National Laboratory (ANL).
-The summer school will:
+The first instance was run in parallel at the University of Michigan (UM) and at Argonne National Laboratory (ANL).
+The summer school involved:

-• Develop technical plans for specific instances of SciFMs;
+• Developing technical plans for specific instances of SciFMs;

-• Involve a hackathon to jumpstart the construction of SciFMs;
+• A hackathon to jumpstart the construction of SciFMs;

-• Further a vision for a national SciFM ecosystem.
+• Furthering a vision for a national SciFM ecosystem.

 Core Organizers